Your customer base is migrating from desktop to mobile-first environments quickly and surely.

 Integrated Development Environment (IDE): IDE is an environment, i.e. a software suite that provides Android app developers with basic tools for code writing, testing and debugging.

 Development methodology: This refers to the way your development process will be planned, structured and executed.
-It also defines the way you and your Android app development partner will interact during the process.
+It also defines the way you and your Android app developer will interact during the process.
 The most popular methodology, by a mile, is Agile – a type of iterative development that focuses on flexibility, evolving requirements and collaboration.
 Other popular app development methods are Rapid App Development (RAD) and Waterfall.

 4. Know The Basics Of The Android App Development Process: Information Architecture, Wireframing, Prototyping, UX & UI Designing, Development, Testing And Deployment.